 “You’re one of THEM,” he cried out.
 “You inhuman monster.
 I’ll kill you myself!”
 With that, he backhanded her across the face.

 Caught off guard, Luci fell to the side, misjudged again where the ground was, and knocked her head on the pavement.
 The last thing she heard before succumbing to unconsciousness was the man muttering, “I knew they had to slip up eventually.”

 Taimu began to purr softly.
 Luci smiled.
 “If only everyone was as understanding.
-Unfortunately, I might have to go elsewhere to start a new life, to avoid curious people poking and prodding at me.
-The one time was more than enough.”
+Unfortunately, I might have to go elsewhere to start a new life, to avoid curious people poking and prodding at me.”
 She shuddered.
 “I hope I don’t run into Professor Linquist again any time soon.”